We are going to begin today in II Timothy 3, which is where we left off in the previous sermon.

 A third thing is to recall that the overall subject of Ephesians is unity.
 All three of these elements come together to impact on the subject that follows Ephesians 5:18.

 In Ephesians 5:19-21 Paul addresses church relationships.
 Beginning in verse 22, it is marital relationships.
 In Ephesians 6:1-4 it is child relationships.
-We will not go this far, but in Ephesians 6, verses 5 through 9, he addresses employee/employer relationships.
+We will not go this far, but in Ephesians 6:5-9, he addresses employee/employer relationships.

 In Ephesians 5:18, Paul charges us to be filled with the Spirit, because that is the overall solution to relationship challenges in all four categories.